We are happy to host students from EPFL and other Universities for projects and internships.

 Prerequisites

-The candidate is expected to have good computational skills (in particular on Matlab), show scientific curiosity and a good level of independence to familiarize with the framework and conduct the analyses.
-Participation to data acquisition is also possible.
+The candidate is expected to have good computational skills (Linux platform; primary programming languages are Python and MATLAB).
+Applicants must show scientific curiosity, interest in computational work, and a good level of independence to familiarize themselves with the framework and conduct the analyses.
+Experience in fMRI analysis is welcome but not mandatory.

 How to apply